Breast Implant Removal Surgery Cost & Procedure Guide

 Breast implant removal is a surgical procedure that removes existing breast implants from a patient's breasts.
 Replacement implants are not put back in.
 This procedure is often combined with a breast lift to provide the patient with an aesthetically pleasing, firm and perky result even without the implants.

 Breast implant removal, also known as breast explant surgery, is a surgical procedure that removes existing breast implants from a patient’s breast.
-If you have breast implants and, for whatever reason, wish to have them removed, this may be the appropriate surgery for you.
+If patients have breast implants and, for whatever reason, wish to have them removed, this may be the appropriate surgery for them.

-The aesthetics of your breast can change due to weight changes, pregnancy, or simply over time.
-If you are no longer content with the way your breasts look, breast implant removal procedures can:
+The aesthetics of the breast can change due to weight changes, pregnancy, or simply over time.
+If patients are no longer content with the way their breasts look, breast implant removal procedures can:

-- Decrease or increase the size of your breasts
+- Decrease or increase the size of the breasts

 - Improve any asymmetry